strimzi/metrics-reporter/development-docs/RELEASING.md

 4. Fill in the required parameters:
    * **Release Version**: for example `1.2.0`

-The release workflow will push the images to the registry and publish the Java artifacts to Maven Central.
+The release workflow will publish the Java artifacts to Maven Central.

 > **Note for RCs:**
 >